Synchronization of higher-dimensional Kuramoto oscillators on networks: from scalar to matrix-weighted couplings: Introduction

 Most studies assume scalar, typically positive, coupling weights.
 More recently, however, works have replaced the scalar coupling with a \emph{coupling matrix} acting on two-dimensional oscillator representations~\cite{buzanello2022matrix,de2023generalized,fariello2024exploring}.
 In the resulting \textit{frustrated} Kuramoto model, matrix coupling can induce forms of frustrated synchronization that have no direct analogue in scalar-coupled systems.

 Over the past two decades, researchers have also explored generalisations of the Kuramoto model to higher dimensions.
-A natural extension replaces the circle---that is, the unit $1$--sphere---with the unit sphere $\mathbb{S}^{d-1}$ in $\mathbb{R}^d$, $d\geq 2$, so that oscillator states are unit vectors rather than phases~\cite{ritort1998solvable,gu2007phase,tanaka2014solvable,crnkic2021synchronization,lipton2021kuramoto}.
-In this setting,~\eqref{eq:Kmodel} is replaced by
+A natural extension replaces the circle---that is, the unit $1$--sphere---with the unit $(d-1)$--sphere, $\mathbb{S}^{d-1}\subset\mathbb{R}^d$, $d\geq 2$, so that oscillator states are unit vectors rather than phases~\cite{ritort1998solvable,gu2007phase,tanaka2014solvable,crnkic2021synchronization,lipton2021kuramoto}.
+In this higher-dimensional setting, each oscillator is represented by a unit vector rather than a phase, and the coupling term is replaced by the projection of neighbouring vectors onto the local tangent plane of the sphere, ensuring that the dynamics remain confined to $\mathbb{S}^{d-1}$.
+Concretely,~\eqref{eq:Kmodel} is replaced by

 where $\vec{x}_i\in\mathbb{S}^{d-1}$, $\Omega_i$ are $(d\times d)$ antisymmetric matrices and $\langle\cdot,\cdot\rangle$ denotes the scalar product in $\mathbb{R}^d$.
 The coupling term $\left( \vec{x}_j-\langle \vec{x}_j,\vec{x}_i\rangle \vec{x}_i\right)$ is the projection of $\vec{x}_j$ onto the tangent plane of the sphere at~$\vec{x}_i$, which ensures that the dynamics preserve the set $\|\vec{x}_i\|=1$.
 Note that when all oscillators share the same intrinsic frequency (e.g., $\Omega_i\equiv \Omega$), the dynamics reduces---in a rotating frame---to a consensus-type evolution for $d$--dimensional vectors,